The Best Columbus Haunted Houses and Family Friendly Halloween Fun in 2020!

 Located at 2605 Northland Plaza Drive, Columbus, 43231.

-Carnage Haunted House: 30 detailed rooms, food trucks, and outdoor entertainment.
-They offer horror movies and live music on select nights, as well.
+Carnage Haunted House: 30 detailed rooms plus they offer horror movies and live music on select nights.
 Anyone under 16 must be accompanied by an adult, this one is not for the squeamish or uncertain.